agussman/coredex/README.md

  1) Go through the tutorial to launch a Neptune Cluster

  2) The default wizard doesn't create a Security Group that allows access to the DB server.
+Needed to create a new security group that allows access on port 8182 and applied it to the cluster.
+Note that the default option is to apply it during the next maintainence window, which could potentially be a few days off, or you can just jam it now (guess which I chose?).

  3) Setting up an EC2 Instance

+Currently unable to connect to my Neptune DB... :/